OliverAHolmes/geonotes-express-react/README.md

 [![Product Name Screen Shot][product-screenshot]](https://www.geonotes.app)

-This project in an example of how to set up a project using Express, React and Open Layers.
+This is an example of how to set up a project using Express, React and Open Layers.

 It includes an example of a CRUD API endpoint for retrieving GeoJSON and a React front-end that uses axios to consume it.

-See example of this app running here:
+See an example of this app running here:
 [https://www.geonotes.app](https://www.geonotes.app)